NetLogo/Arduino-Extension/README.md

 For a first use without compiling code, do the following:

-1. Acquire the NetLogo software (5.0.4 is the latest version as of this writing).

-2. Place the ZIP file from this repo into the extensions subfolder of your NetLogo installation

-3. Unzip, resulting in a folder called "arduino" under extensions.
+1. [Acquire the NetLogo software](http://ccl.northwestern.edu/netlogo/download.shtml).
+The Arduino extension comes pre-installed with NetLogo 5.2.1.

-4. Acquire an arduino board and install the arduino IDE
+2. Acquire an Arduino board and install the arduino IDE

-5. Use the arduino IDE to edit the Sketch (if desired) and send to the board.
+3. Use the Arduino IDE to edit the Sketch (if desired) and send to the board.
 (See elaborate comments in the sketch for recommendations about what to comment out/leave in depending on your setup & circuit on the board.)

-6. Once the arduino has the sketch loaded on it, it will run that sketch whenever it is powered on.
+4. Once the Arduino has the sketch loaded on it, it will run that sketch whenever it is powered on.

-7. Open the test NetLogo model in this repo.
+5. Open the test NetLogo model in this repo.

-8. Connect the arduino to a USB port on the computer if it is not still connected from step 5.
+6. Connect the Arduino to a USB port on the computer if it is not still connected from step 3.

-9. Press OPEN to choose the port to communicate with and establish the connection.
+7. Press OPEN to choose the port to communicate with and establish the connection.

-10. Use the buttons to send byte commands; use the interface to inspect variable value(s) that your sketch is sending.
+8. Use the buttons to send byte commands; use the interface to inspect variable value(s) that your sketch is sending.

-11. Note that by typing `arduino:primitives` you can get a list of the available commands in the extension.
+9. Note that by typing `arduino:primitives` you can get a list of the available commands in the extension.

 Notes
 -----